sol-dnn/cyclist-trafic-prediction/README.md

-## Kaagle Challenge - Bike Counters
+## Kaggle Challenge - Bike Counters
 ### Project Problem Statement

 The City of Paris provides data on the usage of its bikes via its Open Data portal on two datasets (one about Paris’ bikes’ counters, and another about their records) under the Open Database License.